Configurations of an Articulated Arm and Singularities of Special Multi-Flags: RC and RVT codes and conf igurations of an articulated arm

-\begin{Rem} ${}$ \begin{enumerate} \item According to Remark \ref{prolongprolongF}, the {\bf RC} (resp. {\bf RVT}) code of any point $\hat{p}\in \hat{P}^k(m)$ is the same as the {\bf RC} (resp. {\bf RVT}) code of its projection $p=\t^k(\hat{p})\in P^k(m)$. \item The {\bf RC} code gives rise to a partition of ${\cal P}^k(m)$ into $2^{k-1}$ set of points which have the same {\bf RC} code $\s$.
-Let be $\hat{C}_\s$ (resp. ${ C}_\s$) the set of point $\hat{p}\in \hat{P}^k(m)$ (resp. $p\in P^k(m)$) whose {\bf RC} code is $\s$.
-Then $\t^k(\hat{C}_\s)=C_\s$ and $(\t^k)^{-1}(C_\s)=\hat{C}_\s$. \item Remark \ref{prolongprolongF} part (2) imposes that each $p_i$ which is tangency, $p_i$ must lies in a fiber tower prolongations for some $p_j$ under $p_i$.
-So the first letter $C$ which appears in the {\bf RC} codes, says level $i$, imposes that $p_i$ must vertical. \item Each {\bf RC} code $\s$ generates, a priori, $2^{n_\s}$ {\bf RVT} codes $\o$, if $n_\s$ is the number of letters $C$ in $\s$.
-However, from part (3), a letter $T$ cannot follows immediately a letter $R$ in such a code because each tangency point must lies in a prolongation tower of some point $p_j$ under $p_i$.
-So, after a letter $R$ the first eventually letter $T$ which appear, we must at most one letter $V$ between these letters. \item According to Remark \ref{prolongprolongF} (3), for a critical point $p=(p_{k-1},z)\in {\cal P}^k(m)$, when $z$ can belongs to the intersection of many critical hyperplanes the {\bf RVT} code generated by the {\bf RC} code can be not well defined.
-In this case, when $z$ belongs is not vertical and belongs to one (and only one) of them, we need much precision in the code about the possible letters "T" for instance $T_1, T_2\cdots, T_\n$.
-Moreover, much more complicated codification is needed if $z$ belongs to a the intersection of many critical hyperplanes.
-For instance, if this intersection is a line we can use a codification by letters $L_1,L_2\cdots$ as it is proposed in \cite{CMH} and \cite{CH}.
+\begin{Rem} \quad \begin{enumerate}\itemsep=0pt \item According to Remark~\ref{prolongprolongF}, the {\bf RC} or {\bf RVT} code of any point $\hat{p}\in \hat{P}^k(m)$ is the same as the {\bf RC} or {\bf RVT} code of its projection $p=\tau^k(\hat{p})\in P^k(m)$, respectively. \item The {\bf RC} code gives rise to a~partition of ${\mathcal P}^k(m)$ into $2^{k-1}$ sets of points which have the same {\bf RC} code $\sigma$.
+Let $\hat{C}_\sigma$ or ${C}_\sigma$ be the set of point $\hat{p}\in \hat{P}^k(m)$ or $p\in P^k(m)$ whose {\bf RC} code is $\sigma$ respectively.
+Then $\tau^k(\hat{C}_\sigma)=C_\sigma$ and $(\tau^k)^{-1}(C_\sigma)=\hat{C}_\sigma$. \item Remark~\ref{prolongprolongF}(2) implies that if~$p_i$ is tangency, then~$p_i$ must lie in a~f\/iber tower prolongation for some~$p_j$ under~$p_i$.
+Therefore, if~$i$ is the level at which the f\/irst letter~$C$ appears in a~{\bf RC} word, then the associated point $p_i$ must be vertical. \item Each {\bf RC} code $\sigma$ generates theoretically $2^{n_\sigma}$ {\bf RVT} codes $\omega$ if $n_\sigma$ is the number of letters~$C$ in $\sigma$.
+However, from (3), a~letter~$T$ cannot immediately follow a~letter~$R$ in such a~code because each tangency point must lies in a~prolongation tower of some point~$p_j$ under~$p_i$.
+Consequently, after a~letter~$R$, there must appear at least a~letter~$V$ before any letter~$T$. \item According to Remark~\ref{prolongprolongF}(3), for any critical point $p=(p_{k-1},z)\in {\mathcal P}^k(m)$,~$z$ may belong to the intersection of several critical hyperplanes.
+Therefore, the {\bf RVT} code generated by the {\bf RC} code may not be well def\/ined.
+In this case, when~$z$ is not vertical and belongs to only one of them, we need to be more clear in the code about the possible letters ``T'' that may be written $T_1, T_2,\dots, T_\nu$.
+Moreover, much more complicated codif\/ication is needed if~$z$ belongs to the intersection of several critical hyperplanes.
+For instance, if this intersection is a~line, we can use a~codif\/ication by letters $L_1,L_2,\dots$ as is proposed in~\cite{CH, CMH}. \end{enumerate} \end{Rem}